Trends

 Does the proportion of people with disability who completed Year 12 vary by sex?

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), for males and females.
-In 2018, the proportion of people with disability who had completed Year 12 was 42% for males, compared with 49% for females.
+In 2022, 54% of males with disability had completed Year 12, compared with 61% for females.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview